prachik26/Peer-to-Peer-Carpooling/README.md

 For the project to run, we need to install Python 3.8 version with MySQL's latest version.
 The IDE used for the project is VS Code.
 Steps for running the project:
-1. Open the Major 2 folder in VS Code.
+1. Open the Peer-to-Peer Carpooling folder in VS Code.
 2. Create an environment for the project by opening command prompt in the VS Code and run the following commands for activating the environment:
    * python -m venv env
    * .\env\Scripts\activate